Bethlehem rebounds from pandemic, lifting Christmas spirits

 “It’s possible to change things,” he added.
 “We will be very clear in what we have to do and what we have to say in order to preserve the importance of unity and reconciliation among all.”

-Pizzaballa walked through Manger Square, waving to well-wishers.
-Later, he was to celebrate Midnight Mass in the nearby Church of the Nativity, built on the spot where Christians believe Jesus was born.
+Pizzaballa walked through Manger Square, waving to well-wishers before heading to the Church of the Nativity, built on the spot where Christians believe Jesus was born.
+Later, he was to celebrate Midnight Mass.

 In war-ravaged Ukraine, the glitzy lights normally spread over over Kyiv’s Sophia Square are missing due to restrictions and power cuts.
 Instead, a modest tree decorated with blue and yellow lights barely break the gloom of the square.
 Mayor Vitali Klitschko has called it the “ Tree of Invincibility.”